-The Department also seeks projects that employ innovative approaches to improve the efficiency and effectiveness of the environmental permitting and review to accelerate project delivery and achieve improved outcomes for communities and the environment.
-The Department's objective is to achieve timely and consistent environmental review and permit decisions.
+DOT also seeks projects that employ innovative approaches to improve the efficiency and effectiveness of the environmental permitting and review to accelerate project delivery and achieve improved outcomes for communities and the environment.
+DOT's objective is to achieve timely and consistent environmental review and permit decisions.
 Accordingly, projects from States with NEPA assignment authority under 23 U.S.C.
 327 are considered to use an innovative approach to project delivery.
 Participation in innovative project delivery approaches will not remove any statutory requirements affecting project delivery.

-While BUILD Transportation grant award recipients are not required to employ innovative approaches, the Department encourages BUILD Transportation grant applicants to describe innovative project delivery methods for proposed projects.
+While BUILD Transportation grant award recipients are not required to employ innovative approaches, DOT encourages BUILD Transportation grant applicants to describe innovative project delivery methods for proposed projects.